SmokinCaterpillar/pypet/README.md

 Acknowledgements
 ---------------------------

-*   Thanks to Robert Pröpper and Philipp Meier for answering all my python questions
+*   Thanks to Robert Pröpper and Philipp Meier for answering all my Python questions

     You might wanna check out their SpykeViewer (https://github.com/rproepp/spykeviewer) tool for visualization of MEA recordings and NEO (http://pythonhosted.org/neo) data